To submit your work for critique, please read and follow ALL of the following.

 - Prose submissions should be 4,000 words or less.
 If you are submitting poetry or screen/stage drama, aim for 16 pages or less.
 You may slightly exceed these lengths if you need to finish a sentence/paragraph/scene.

-- Please save your work in Microsoft Word .doc format, NOT DOCX.
+- Please save your work in Microsoft Word .doc format.
+We will accept PDF, but strongly prefer Word for compatibility across devices.
 Almost all word processors can save in this format, including Google Docs and OpenOffice.
-We will also accept PDF.

 - Include your name (or a pen name) and the title of the work (or “untitled”) in the document.

 - If there is any explicit sex or violence in your submission, please indicate this at the top of the document, before the work begins.
-We do not censor work, but some members prefer not to read explicit content.
+We do not censor work, but some members prefer not to read explicit content, and we respect their boundaries.

-- If you would like to share your email address (many of our members mark-up files and email their comments) please include your email address in the document.
-This is optional.
+- Many of our members mark-up files with notes, and like to email their comments.
+If you’d like to receive those comments, please include your email address in the document.

 Please note that submissions are not pre-read before being distributed for critique.
 We simply hold them in a queue, unread, until it’s time to distribute.
 Therefore, no favoritism or preference is given to submissions based on content.
 It also means you should double-check that you’re sending what you mean to send, because no one else will notice your mistake before it goes to the group.

-Submissions are circulated via email for critique 1-2 weeks prior to each meeting.
+Submissions are circulated via email for critique, typically 4-7 days prior to each meeting.
 Only members who have RSVP’d “YES” to the specific meeting will receive that email.
-We can fit 3-5 critiques into a meeting, so we do have a queue.
+Each meeting accommodates a limited number of critiques, so we do have a queue.
 In general we distribute submissions in the order they are received, with the following modifications:

 - Preference is given to first-time submitters.
 We try to get first-timers to the front of the queue when possible.